by-student-2017/lammps-2Aug2023-CHGNet/README.md

 If you want to calculate an interface with an applied electric field, we recommend that you use QEq to calculate with the original state (advancesoftcorp/lammps).

-Since the calculation of "d3" is very heavy, there is also a method to use momb implemented in Lammps.
+Since the calculation of "d3" is very heavy, there is also a method to use momb(=DFT-D2) implemented in Lammps.
 The parameters are described in the original paper.
 I prepared a folder named momb as a reference example.
 When used in conjunction with "QEq", "CHGNet" and "M3GNet" will enable a fairly wide range of calculations.

 momb (=DFT-D2): make yes-EXTRA-PAIR